ZedWangCS/cesar/README.md

 ## What is this?

-CESAR is a minimal service that estimates the price of a property based on a few basic inputs (surface and number of rooms).
+CESAR is a minimal service that estimates the price of a property based on a few basic inputs (surface and number of rooms, and departments).

 It is designed as a building block for a real estate platform where users need quick price estimations before making decisions.

 Typical users:
-- individuals evaluating a potential purchase
+- individuals evaluating a potential purchase, especially for those who has little knowledge about the property price in France(foreign students, immigrants)
 - platforms providing decision support tools

 ---